Develop youth voice in your organisation

 When is training available?

-Our 2021 online course dates are now open for bookings, we will be adding more dates in the future and plan to bring you live in-person courses by the Autumn.
+Our 2021 online course dates are now open for bookings, we will be adding more dates in the future and hope to bring you live in-person courses by 2022.

 How long and how much?